rz102/waterjug_api/README.md

 ## Algorithm

-A BFS algorithm is used for this calculation, it guarantees finding the optimal solution with O(n*m) time complexity.
+A BFS algorithm is used for this calculation, it guarantees finding the optimal solution with O(n*m) time complexity, with n and m representing the jug capacities.

 ## Setup